voidfiles/ci-presentation/presentation.md

 We started building the product as soon as we announced the project.
 We shipped small amounts of code constantly.

 After two weeks we started letting some users in to kick the tires.
 By the end of the initial fundraising we had raised almost 750k, and we became generally avaiable soon afterwards.

+Letting users in, help propel signups, because people coudl see that it wasn't vaporware.

 </div>
 ---